kalvinter/react-tic-tac-to/README.md

 # Introduction

 This repository is an extension of React’s tic-tac-toe tutorial for further practice.
-It was created using vite instead and extended with the following functionalities:
+It was created using vite and extended with the following functionalities:

 - t.b.d.